Have summaries of our latest blogs delivered to your inbox, so you can stay up to date on the topics and current events that matter to your business.

 And don’t forget to follow up with other experts across your organization.
 You can pick their brains for insights into market trends or competitors’ habits.
 Afterwards, ask them to keep you in the loop if they come across any other interesting resources.

-Likewise, you can tap industry experts outside your company, but if time is tight (and it always is), you can skip the interviews and focus on the content they produce.
+You can tap industry experts outside your company, but if time is tight (and it always is), you can skip the interviews and focus on the content they produce.
 But instead of painstaking open web research, consider a solution like Nexis®.

 With a world-leading database spanning print, broadcast and web news, thought-leader and industry blogs, company financial information, legal and patents data and more, Nexis puts comprehensive competitive intelligence research at your fingertips.
 Powerful pre- and post-search filters make it easy to cut through the clutter to refined results sets that let you uncover insights more efficiently.
 And because LexisNexis® works with publishers to manage copyright compliance, you can use the information you uncover with 007-level confidence while knowing that your competitive intelligence has been gathered ethically and legally.